TradeBid Arbitration Policy

 1. Any matter that is or was the subject of arbitration unless to enforce the terms or conditions of the Arbitrator’s decision; or

-2. Any matter for which arbitration is not available under the Terms and Conditions unless arbitration is not available because and only because the time limit for submitting the matter to arbitration including any extension of the time period has expired.
+2. Any matter for which arbitration is not available under the Terms and Conditions unless arbitration is not available because and only because the time limit for submitting the matter to arbitration including any extension of the period has expired.

 2. No action or legal proceeding will be commenced or prosecuted by the Buyer or the Seller against TradeBid or any TradeBid Partner for any matter, cause or thing directly or indirectly related to TradeBid System or services, including but not limited to arbitration services.
 Unless otherwise prohibited by law, buyer and the seller release and waive all rights, remedies, claims, and causes of action against TradeBid and TradeBid partners from any claim or remedy whatsoever, whether known or unknown, for or by reason of using the TradeBid System, services or services provided by TradeBid Partners including but not limited to arbitration services.